code-jay/LaravelAdminAuthentication/README.md

 In this code repository, added the feature of Authentication for Admin and normal user

-To seed Admin and User account info Run: php artisan migrate
+To seed Admin and User account info Run:

+php artisan migrate

+Run seeder command to insert test logins for Admin and User

+php artisan db:seed

 ##  Test Login Urls